thekuolab/thekuolab.github.io/research.md

 				<header class="major">
 					<h3>The effects of climate change on species and communities</h3>
 				</header>
 				<p>Climate change and its influences on species is a pressing concern for all biologists and has led to a new research theme in our group.
-Pulling big data from ecological databases, we integrate three approaches - species distribution models, life-history analysis, and food-web models - to understand what kind of species would be impacted the most by warming climates, and how this might affect the community as a whole.</p>
+Pulling big data from ecological databases, we integrate three approaches - species distribution models, life-history analysis, and food-web models - to understand what kind of species would be impacted the most by warming climates, and how this might affect the community as a whole.
+Even though we don't go out to sea ourselves, we construct <i>in silico</i> marine fish communities to help answer these questions.</p>
 			</div>
 		</div>
 	</section>